Contact and Legal Notice

 This website uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
 Google Analytics uses “cookies,” which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.

-In times of illegal mass surveillance through totalitarian states like the United States and England, yet absolute forgeability of all electronic data, Jens explicitly takes the right to dispute affiliation with any electronic interactions, communications, and media.
+In times of mass surveillance through totalitarian states like the United States and England, yet absolute forgeability of all electronic data, Jens explicitly takes the right to dispute affiliation with any electronic interactions, communications, and media.

 If we are not free to make mistakes for all of them can be used against us, we’re seriously restricted in our options to learn and to live.
 And when entire states and industries turn against us to violate and help to violate our basic rights, we must strip electronic data, which is so easy to manipulate, from any meaning and power.